-Life insurers are required to report on the basis of Canadian generally accepted accounting principles (GAAP), as outlined in the Canadian Institute of Chartered Accountants (CICA) Handbook, unless otherwise directed by their Primary Regulator.
+Canadian Branches are required to report on the basis of Canadian generally accepted accounting principles (GAAP), as outlined in the Canadian Institute of Chartered Accountants (CICA) Handbook, unless otherwise directed by the federal Superintendent of Financial Institutions, their Primary Regulator.
 The non-consolidated statements and additional supporting pages and exhibits should also be on a Canadian GAAP basis, with investments in subsidiaries, interests in joint ventures and variable interest entities accounted for on the equity basis.